litcoderr/ML-job-interview-tutorial/README.md

 ## General Questions
 #### 1. What is gradient descent?
+Gradient Descent is an iterative optimization algorithm for finding the minimum of a function.
+To find the local minimum of a function, one takes steps proportional to the negative of the gradient of the function.
+GD repeats this process util convergence.
 #### 2. What's the trade-off between bias and variance?

 #### 3. Explain over and under fitting and how to combat them?
 #### 4. How do you combat the curse of dimentionality?
 #### 5. What is regularization and why do we need it?
 What are some common methods?